Nvreformat/ese-pedidos/README.md

 Aside from the address, the clients are required to submit the delivery location when issuing an order.
 This is easily done with the Maps API.
 Just a few taps.

 ### Chat
 When you make an order, a chat between the client and the restaurant is created.
-This chat is specific to the order
+This chat is specific to the order.\
+This is useful in the following scenario: A restaurant

 # Frameworks Used